randomguy1234/allstar-sporting-company/README.md

 ## Project Files
 - config directory(the location for the setup of the database login and sequalize)
+- controllers directory(the location for the api routes and index.js to connect them all)
-- db directory(the location of the sql files)
+- db directory(the location of the initial database sql file)
 - models directory(the location for the js class models)
-- routes directory(the location for the api routes and index.js to connect them all)
+- public directory (the location of the front-end files for css and js as well as the images for this project)
+- seeds directory (the location of the sample data)
+- utils directory
 - views directory(the location of the handlebars)
 - .env(database login info)
 - .gitignore